garfix/nligems/data/student.md

 Analysis is done by replacing words as "twice" by two time, detect words as "plus" and "times" as operators.
 The rest of the analysis consists of a series of heuristics.

 ~~~
-Q: If the number of customers Tom gets is 2 times the square 20 percent of the number of advertisements he runs, and the number of advertisements he runs is 45, what is the number of customers Tom gets?
+H: If the number of customers Tom gets is 2 times the square 20 percent of the number of advertisements he runs, and the number of advertisements he runs is 45, what is the number of customers Tom gets?
 ~~~

 + !
 Transforms the input into a set of mathematical equations